Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

     group members who need assistance, ensuring that use of branches is consistent across team members.

-A software engineer demonstrates mastery of this technical skill at the
-:sunglasses: level by communicating with their team to determine a naming scheme for branches, and the plan is executed as agreed upon.
-The branch(es) being used should be named according to their role (i.e. team2-project-management-with-github), and once that role is complete/no longer necessary, a pull request should be created to merge the branch with the main branch.

 * Creating and using a repository fork
   * 😞 = Didn't create or utilize repository forks.
   * 😕 = Created unclear repository forks.